timmcginley/Agile/Assignments/A3/README.md

 # A3 Analyse
 ![METHOD_03](https://github.com/timmcginley/Agile-Prototyping/assets/1415855/ed16a76b-d6c3-4697-9a1e-f1fdd5cb361d)

->Overarching concept for this assignment is the future concept of Pastcasting with the purpose of supporting the codesign of solutions.
+>Overarching concept for this assignment is the future concept of Pastcasting with the purpose of revealing biases.

 In this part you will:
 * Identify the requirements and features of the future product / system in your defined future(s).